 A vast body of research shows that the most important predictor of children’s academic success is their early reading skills.
-Early reading skills are a huge part of our little people’s development.
-Unlike learning to talk or walk however, reading is not a skill that we evolved to master without specific instruction and learning.
-Historically, reading was not something everyone did, and thus, our brains have had much less development over time in this area.
+Early reading skills are a huge part of children’s development.
+Unlike learning to talk or walk, however, reading is not a skill that we evolved to master without specific instruction and intervention.
+Historically, reading was not something that everyone did, and so our brains have had much less time to develop in this area.

 What do we know about reading?

-Children can exhibit high levels of intelligence and talents in many areas, however struggle to pick up the skills of reading.
-Whilst the education system continues to develop their teaching approach, the reality is that not all children learn the same way, and not all children can achieve a level of reading that is so readily expected throughout their lives.
-The important thing is to explore where their struggles lie and what assistance can be provided so the child can build their confidence to engage in learning despite their difficulties.
-This is however, for most parts, an individualised journey.
+Children may exhibit high levels of intelligence and talent in many areas and yet still struggle to pick up the skills of reading.
+Whilst the education system continues to develop new teaching approaches, the reality is that not all children learn the same way.
+And not all children can achieve a level of reading that is so often expected throughout their lives.
+The important thing to explore is where their struggles lie, and what assistance can be provided so that children build their confidence to engage in reading, despite their difficulties.
+This is, however, an individualised journey.

 Sounds Write Program

-The Sounds Write is an evidence-based literacy program focused on early reading and spelling skills.
-Research has well documented that reading interventions are most effective when they are based on explicit instructional and sequential, where the skills are slowly mastered and built upon in a structured order.
-Sounds Write has proven its effectiveness with reports of more than 1000 children utilising the program, and it is now being taught internationally.
-This is one of the most internationally recognised programs for teaching children to read.
+Sounds Write is an evidence-based literacy program focused on early reading and spelling skills.
+Research has well documented that reading interventions are most effective when they are based on explicit instructions and sequential steps, and where skills are slowly mastered and built upon in a structured order.
+The effectiveness of the Sound Write program has been demonstrated in reports of using it with more than 1000 children, and it is now being taught internationally.
+This is one of the most universally recognised programs for teaching children to read.

-Our educators are trained in using Sounds Write program to teach children reading skills based on their specific individualised needs.
+Our educators are trained in using the Sound Write program to teach children reading skills based on their individualised needs.

 Who is the program for?

-This program is suitable for all early learners and all parents who would like to know more about how to best coach their children in reading, as well as children who are behind in reading.
+This program is suitable for all early learners, including children who are behind in reading, and for all parents who would like to know more about how best to coach their children in reading.

-This program can be taught individually to dyads of one child with a parent, or in a group of 4 children with their parent.
+This program can be taught to individual pairs of parents and children or in small groups of up to 4 children with their parents.
 Children will attend all sessions with their parents because much of the learning will happen with lots of practice at home.

 The duration of this program varies based on each child’s individualised need.